bcherny/bcherny.github.io/_posts/2019-09-08-On-Contagion.md

 - Exceptions bubble up through the call tree
 - State has to be lifted up to the root of a call tree
 - If a function is `async`, its ancestors must be too
+- Centralized services also centralize any decentralized services that call them
 - In a physical system, if you know the position and momentum of an object `A` and it collides with another object `B` that you don't know one of those quantities for, then you no longer know them about `A`. (caveat: I'm no physicist)

 Concretely: